Sunday 2nd, 9th, 16 May and 22nd August 2021

 The boating lake had silted up and was completely overrun by a dense patch of willow carr, this needed to be removed before the new ponds could be dug out.
 The new ponds will create habitat for amphibians and dragonfly when finished.
 Everything we took down was used to create a dead hedge along the footpath which will create temporary habitat for wildlife.
 The down side of dead hedges is that because the material isn’t living it decays over time, but it’ll work for now.

 Our second task at The Barlow continued the work we started the week before with the rest of the old boating lake being cleared and the duck pond also being de-silted.
 Paul shot a short video of the work which can found HERE.

 A slight change to activities today.
-We were joined by the Barlow Legends to tidy up the hedges and prepare them for a planting session with the local kids, who’ll be filling in the gaps.
-Also, today’s work also prepares the hedges for laying later in the year.
-As usual all of the brash was used to create a dead hedge, this provides additional habitat for wildlife.
-We’ll be back at The Barlow later in the year to continue the work.
+We were joined by the Barlow Legends to tidy up the hedges and prepare them for a planting session with the local kids, and also for hedge laying later in the year.
+So there was lots of cutting stuff down, this creates lots of brash and at one time we would have burned the waste but not having a large enough magnifying glass to light the tinder we stuck to our now preferred method of using the brash and create a dead hedge.
+We’ll be back later in the year to continue with more work.

-Many thanks to Paul Allen, and the other Barlow Trustees for inviting us to work on the site.
-Also well done to the BCV crew for doing the work, Tom & Caroline for organising, and Francis for stepping in as a team leader while Rick is out of action.
+Also many thanks to Paul Allen, and the other Barlow Trustees for inviting us to work on the site.
 If you want to know more about The Barlow visit their website at thebarlow.co.uk.